CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

 #### Finish Gateway configuration

 1. Log in to Cortex Gateway as your "administrator" user.
-1. In the Cortex Gateway UI go to Settings → LDAP Authorisation and configure security roles for LDAP groups to your requirements.
-You can refer to "Section 2.2 Configuring Authorisation Rights" of the Cortex Studio Admin Guide for more details on this.
+1. In the Cortex Gateway UI go to `Settings` → `LDAP Authorisation` and configure security roles for LDAP groups to your requirements.
+You can refer to `Section 2.2 Configuring Authorisation Rights` of the `Cortex Studio Admin Guide` for more details on this.
 1. Log out and Login as a user with Studio permissions.

 ## Next Steps?